alvarobartt/understanding-resnet/README.md

 * Both, the plain neural network and the residual neural network, have the exact same architecture.

-* The numbers of the convolutional filters are 16, 32, and 64; so that the size of the input image goes from 32x32 to 16x16, and then to 8x8.
+* The convolutional filters to be applied are 16, 32, and 64; so that the size of the input image goes from 32x32 to 16x16, and then to 8x8.

 * The neural network starts off with a convolutional layer which applies a 3x3 convolution, resulting in